 Property Litigation Association

-I have worked in politics for many years and am a former Labour Councillor in Lambeth.
-In my spare time I perform with The City Academy Singers.
-I also enjoy golf and swimming.
+Daniel has worked in politics for many years and is a former Labour Councillor in Lambeth.
+In his spare time Daniel performs with The City Academy Singers.
+He also enjoys golf and swimming.

 As a law firm dealing with housing issues we come across a lot of difficult situations that those who are about to be made homeless or who are currently homeless have to go through.
 An unhappy situation that we have dealt with quite often is the situation that arises when a person is fleeing from domestic violence, and as a result stands to lose not only their home but their secure (lifetime) tenancy.
 Until now there has not been any guarantee that a person who has fled from their home would ever be able to re-gain their security of tenure.